GadekarPooja/Elevate-Lab-Task4/README.md

 It is helpful for product strategy and inventory decisions.

-4.Sales by Country (Bar Chart):
+4.Sales by Country :

 This visual shows sales performance across different countries.
 It highlights.Top-performing countries (e.g., Mexico, Germany)
 Regions needing improvementUseful for geographic and market expansion analysis.

-5. Profit by Segment (Bar Chart):
+5.Profit by Segment :
 This chart shows which customer segments generate the most profit.
 High-profit segments.Low-profit segmentts.
 Useful for customer targeting and marketing strategy.

-6.Total Sales by Month (Line Chart)
+6.Total Sales by Month :

 This is a time-series line chart that shows how sales change month by month.